-b Dual practice – working in both the public and the private sectors - was and is debated by physicians’ organizations, ministries of health, decision makers on health policy issues, and insurance agencies.
-Numerous derogatory names were given to the arrangement for physicians working simultaneously in both private and public health systems: an invitation to mischief, moonlighting, prevailing negative, under-the-table payments.
-However, little research has been done regarding doctors’ own perceptions of dual practice (Humphrey & Russell, 2004).
-Our research focused on the way in which physicians view this conflict and their own suggestions for retaining doctors in public employment.

-The practice of combining public and private medicine challenges the entire health care system because the two systems represent conflicting values.
-There is an innate tension emerging from the simultaneous provision of low-fee public services and costly private medical care.
-In the public system egalitarianism and solidarity are prioritized i.e., equal access to medical care.
-Whereas those who favor the private system believe that via independence, freedom of choice and profit motive, better health care can be provided.
-Physicians who work as salaried employees are considered to be motivated by values and patients’ interests.
-As opposed to physicians working in the public sector, doctors working in the private sector are considered as motivated by their own interests.
-Physicians who work in both systems, experience this tension.
-In order to improve the public health system, it is crucial to involve physicians in decision-making and health care reforms.
+Salaried physicians in the public system who have been permitted to set up a private practice within specific hospitals (XX % of physicians).
+This arrangement, via a private health service known as Sharap, enables patients at specific hospitals who pay more (directly or through their HMO) to receive additional services, including the ability to choose the doctor who will treat them, to get faster appointments and consultations for second opinions, and access to preferred services.

+This qualitative study therefore aimed to directly address missing information about physician preferences by asking three overarching questions.
+First, we sought to uncover the range of motivations physicians report for engaging in or abstaining from dual practice.
+Second, we probed how physicians view the conflict surrounding the mix of public and private healthcare services, and finally, we solicited their suggestions for retaining doctors in public employment.
+We were especially interested in physicians’ justifications for engaging in dual practice with its conflicting responsibilities, and their views on how dual practice affects the public sector.

+Background

+In order to improve the public health-care system, it is crucial to involve physicians in decision-making and health-care reforms [ref?].
 Therefore, it is important to understand how physicians perceive both systems and the relationship between them.
 According to the limited research on the topic, physicians, in most cases, see their private practice as a complement to their public work and not as an alternative to it (Humphrey & Russell, 2004).
 Despite the criticism towards the public system, very few abandon it completely.
 There are some key characteristics of the public health system that physicians do not wish to forego.
 Among these public sector characteristics are job security, credibility as a doctor, access to power centers and resources, social prestige, point of entry into international projects, and commitment to the public welfare (Ferrinho et al., 1998).
 Thus, most physicians enroll in both health systems and do not engage in the private sector only (Assuta Medical Centers, personal communication, May 26, 2019).

 However, several studies showed the negative side of dual practice.
-González shows that physicians have an incentive to over-provide medical services (González, 2004).
-Garcia-Prado and González list the negative effects on quality care: misuse of public resources; less time and effort put into the public position; self-referral of patients from a doctor’s public to private clinic; unwarranted absence during public hours leading to the substitution of less qualified residents; lower quality due to physicians’ overwork and fatigue and greater departures from the equity principle of equal treatment according to need (García-Prado & González, 2011).
-Similarly, Ferrinho found that most interviewees were conscious that enrolling in private practice impacted their public sector work in a negative way, decreasing quality health care provision.
-Some of the physicians even felt ashamed and revolted by having to find additional sources of income (Ferrinho et al., 1998).
+González (2004) shows that physicians who work in both sectors have an incentive to over-provide medical services .
+Garcia-Prado & González (2011) list the negative effects on quality of care: misuse of public resources; less time and effort put into the public position; self-referral of patients from a doctor’s public to private clinic; unwarranted absence during public hours leading to the substitution of less qualified residents to provide public care; lower quality due to physicians’ overwork and fatigue and greater departures from the equity principle of equal treatment according to need.
+Similarly, Ferrinho et al., (1998) found that most physicians interviewees were conscious that enrolling in private practice impacted their public sector work in a negative way, decreasing quality health-care provision.
+Some even felt ashamed and revolted by having to find additional sources of income (.